Exam-Style Question on Probability

 A mathematics exam-style question with a worked solution that can be revealed gradually

-Question id: 484.
-This question is similar to one that appeared on a GCSE Higher paper in 2019.
+Question id: 165.
+This question is similar to one that appeared on a GCSE Higher paper (specimen) for 2017.
 The use of a calculator is not allowed.

 The worked solutions to these exam-style questions are only available to those who have a Transum Subscription.

 Subscribers can drag down the panel to reveal the solution line by line.
 This is a very helpful strategy for the student who does not know how to do the question but given a clue, a peep at the beginnings of a method, they may be able to make progress themselves.